Jones, No. 1 Bama roll past No. 22 Auburn 42-13 minus Saban

 POLL IMPLICATIONS

 Alabama was already a unanimous No. 1 and didn’t do anything to diminish its standing.
+Second-ranked Notre Dame beat No. 25 North Carolina 31-17 Friday night.
 Auburn could fall out of the rankings with the loss.

 MOORE PICKS